Thom Ross

-Thom Ross is an artist based in Lamy, NM, known for painting, book illustrations, and installation art featuring life-sized cutout figures depicting famous people and historical events.
+Thom Ross is an American artist specializing painting, book illustrations, and installation art featuring life-sized cutout figures depicting famous people and historical events.

 Biography

-Ross was born in San Francisco, California in 1952, and raised in Sausalito.
+Ross was born in San Francisco, California, in 1952, and raised in Sausalito.
 As a child he became interested in the history of the American Old West by watching television shows such as Bonanza, Rawhide, and Have Gun – Will Travel, as well as John Wayne films.
 In 1974 he earned a degree in fine arts from California State University, Chico.